LoganFlaherty/sigil-language/README.md

 - During parsing, the invoke queue is filled with all explicit invokes.
 - Sigils that will be invoked through a source invoke, are not put in the queue but interpreted at runtime.

-Limitations:
-- Can only handle strings.
+Restrictions:
 - Cannot declare new sources inside a sigil.
 Declare it right over it if it's meant to only be used there.
 It isn't supported directly, but more for readability.
+- Cannot declare a sigil within a sigil.
+- Cannot assign a sigil to a source.
+- Cannot directly pass args to a built-in sigil.

 ## Goals
-I would like to continue to develop sigil further by including all standard data types and built in functions.
-A milestone project goal with sigil is be to be able to built a fully functional calculator minus graphs.
+- A milestone project goal with sigil is be to be able to built a fully functional calculator minus graphs.

-Once sigil is about 1.0 ready, then a c interpreter will be developed.
+- Once sigil is about 1.0 ready, then a c interpreter will be developed.

 ## Built-in Sigils
-- Whisper: a print to standard output that implicitly takes in the args with in conditional statement of the sigil Whisper was invoked.
-Does not support explitic arg passing yet.
+- Whisper: a print to standard output that implicitly takes in the args within conditional statement of the sigil Whisper was invoked.
     ```
+    # Prints x and y joined
     sigil Print ? x and y:
         invoke Whisper
     ```
-- Pulse: a loop handler that will requeue the sigil it is invoked in, up to till it is invoked, until the conditional statement fails.
+- Pulse: Requeues the sigil invoked in up to Pulse, until the conditional statement fails.
     ```
-    # Loop will be pulsed until x equals 5, then Whisper will print x.
+    # Will loop until x equals 5, then Whisper will print x
     sigil Loop ? x < 5:
         x : x + 1
         invoke Pulse